iayanpahwa/iayanpahwa.github.io/_posts/2018-6-10-KnifeEDGE-RC-Aeromodelling-Club.md

 ---

-I've been into Aeromodelling since many years now and started early during my engineering undergrad days, but one thing I always missed is the lack of community participation in this amazing hobby.
+I've been into Aeromodelling since almost 6+ years now, started early during my engineering undergrad days, but one thing I always missed is the lack of community participation in this amazing hobby.
 There are aeromodellers who meet and fly every weekend but the idea of having an ever growing community around was missing especially in Delhi-NCR.
 I knew about few flying spots around the city but never really get a chance to go there or meet other pilots in person.
 The idea of having a free and open community based model around RC hobby was always somewhere in my mind which has finally been turned to reality with kicking off the first Meetup of KnifeEDGE-RC Aeromodelling club on 6th May 2018 and next one coming very soon.

-### Challenges building the community
+### Challenges in building this community

 ###### 1. Finance:
 Ofcourse you need finance to set up a basic infrastructure for your community, in this case involves mostly for venue booking, proceuring couple of safety equipments and refreshments for attendees.
 It is true we can gather and fly in free spaces saving the venue booking cost which was around 15k for Gautam Buddha University Football field, but again flying in a park is not safe for anybody and keeping in view the DGCA ban on model flying it was better to do it in an educational institute which are exempted by DGCA for such activities.
 Thanks to [SDIoT](https://sdiot.io), [Flaunt70](https://flaunt7.com/) for sponsoring the meetups with enough funds to take care of venue bookings and refreshments for pilots.